TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/2-using-different-output-formats.rst

       }
    }

-You still have to exchange *[ExtensionKey]* and *[PluginName]* with the name of the Extension and Plugin.
+You still have to exchange *[ExtensionKey]* and *[PluginName]* with the Extension and Plugin name.
-We recommend to search for the path of your Plugin in the TypoScript Object Browser to avoid misspelling.
+We recommend searching for the path of your Plugin in the TypoScript Object Browser to avoid misspelling.
 Further on you have to explicitly set :ts:`plugin.tx_*[ExtensionKey]*.persistence.storagePid` to the number of the page containing the data to tell Extbase from which page